2285 (JLCF) - Wellness

 A. School Meals

-All schools within the District participate in USDA child nutrition programs, including the National School Lunch Program (NSLP) [and the School Breakfast Program (SBP)].
-District schools are committed to offering school meals that:
+All schools within the District participate in USDA child nutrition programs, including the

 -